fury-gl/fury/docs/source/posts/2020/2020-08-24-final-work-lenix.rst

 ---------------------------
 **Spherical Harmonics using Shaders.**

-The spherical harmonics algorithm is used to generate spherical surfaces using biases and coefficients computed .
+The spherical harmonics algorithm is used to generate spherical surfaces using biases and coefficients computed.
 The general approach to achieve this is computationally expensive.
-The idea propsed was to leverage the GPU hardware using shaders to provide a faster more efficient alternative to the current implementations.
-The second month of the coding period was devoted to the same task but unfortunately the observed performance was quite unsatisfactory than the expected performance.
-Morover the output shape of the geometry was distorted .It was then decided to continue the work after the GSoC period and prioritize the task at hand.
+The idea proposed was to leverage the GPU hardware using shaders to provide a faster more efficient alternative to the current implementations.
+The second month of the coding period was devoted to the same task but unfortunately, the observed performance was quite unsatisfactory than the expected performance.
+Moreover, the output shape of the geometry was distorted.
+It was then decided to continue the work after the GSoC period and prioritize the task at hand.

 The Work in Progress can be accessed here. https://github.com/lenixlobo/fury/tree/Spherical-Harmonics

 **Dynamic Texture using Geometry Shader**

-Geometry Shaders provide alot of flexibility to users to create custom geometry behaviours such as instancing.
+Geometry Shaders provide a lot of flexibility to users to create custom geometry behaviors such as instancing.
 The idea was to create a dynamic Fur/Hair effect on top of a FURY actor.
 Unfortunately due to missing documentation on VTK geometry shaders and lack of resources, the project was not completed during the GSoC period.
 However, I will continue to try to solve the issue.

 The source code for the current progress can be accessed here. https://github.com/lenixlobo/fury/tree/Dynamic-Texture